CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Deploy
 Deploys a node.
 Changes a node's status from 'Ready' to 'Deploying' to 'Deployed'.
+Includes action 'Power on'.

 If unsuccessful, the status becomes 'Failed deployment'.

+Note that Juju, often used in conjunction with MAAS, also uses the term "deploy" to mean "deploy an application".

 ### Mark broken
 Marks a node as broken.
 Changes a node's status to 'Broken'.
 This can be chosen